QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for EDU (50.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-EDU passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for EDU (-33.33%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+EDU fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]